bardsleyj/ClassifyImages/ReadMe.txt

 in the MATLAB prompt and press enter.

-To see how the software can be used, try on of the test m-files:
+To see how the software can be used, try one of the test m-files:

 TestHotAirBalloon -- 3-banded multi-spec imagery, 200,000+ pixels
 TestNyack  -- 4-banded multi-spec imagery, 2,000,000+ pixels